Wigner phase space distribution as a wave function: Derivation of Main results

-Equations (\ref{Normalization_of_Psi_kappa}) and (\ref{Equivalence_of_Averages}) reveal that the Wigner distribution of a pure state indeed behaves like a wave function.
+Equations (\ref{Normalization_of_Psi_kappa}) and (\ref{Equivalence_of_Averages}) reveal that the Wigner distribution of a pure state behaves like a wave function.
 As shown in figure \ref{Fig_EhrenfestQuantization}, the Wigner function's dynamical equation (\ref{Dynamical_Eq_for_Wigner}) transforms into the evolution equation for a classical KvN wave function (\ref{Ch2_AlmostLiouville_Eq}).
 Hence, in the classical limit, the Wigner function maps a quantum wave function into a corresponding KvN classical wave function rather than a classical phase space distribution.
-Since the vectors $\ket{p \, x}$ are identical in both KvN and Wigner representations, $W(x,p)$ is proportional to the probability amplitude that a quantum particle is located at a point $(x, p)$ of the \emph{classical} phase space.
-Note it is important to distinguish the classical $(\hat{x}, \hat{p})$ and quantum $(\hat{x}_q, \hat{p}_q)$ phase spaces because the notion of a phase-space point arises naturally only in the commutative classical variables $(\hat{x}, \hat{p})$.
+Since the vectors $| p \, x \rangle$ are identical in both KvN and Wigner representations, $W(x,p)$ is proportional to the probability amplitude that a quantum particle is located at a point $(x, p)$ of the \emph{classical} phase space.
+Note it is important to distinguish the classical $(\hat{x}, \hat{p})$ and quantum $(\hat{x}_q, \hat{p}_q)$ phase spaces because the notion of a phase space point arises naturally only in the commutative classical variables $(\hat{x}, \hat{p})$.
 One may take this distinction further and interpret the Wigner function as the KvN wave function of a classical counterpart of the analogous quantum system.
-Like any wave function, the Wigner function need not be strictly positive, and its negativity does not necessarily imply the system's quantum nature.
+Like any wave function, the Wigner function need not be positive.

-However, the time variation in negativity can be used to discriminate between classical and quantum evolution.
-Since the Wigner function's normalization is constant, negativity variations imply positivity variations.
-The total amount of negativity/positivity as well as its phase-space volume is conserved if the state is propagated according to the classical KvN equation (\ref{PreLiouvillianEq}).
-This statement is a KvN extension of the Liouville theorem asserting that the phase-space distribution function is constant along classical trajectories.
-However, the negativity/positivity need not be conserved if the state is propagated by the quantum Wigner equation (\ref{Dynamical_Eq_for_Wigner}).
-Thus, we are lead to \emph{the mandatory quantum computation criterion}: A negativity/positivity preserving evolution can be realized by classical computations, while non-preserving evolution is mandatory quantum.
-This criterion is an extension of results reported in \cite{Mari2012}.

-Consider the following example of dynamics discrimination: Assume the phase-space functions, depicted in figure \ref{Fig_MoresePotentialWignerFunctions}, correspond to the same physical system.
-Then, we readily infer that evolution from \ref{Fig_MoresePotentialWignerFunctions}(a) to \ref{Fig_MoresePotentialWignerFunctions}(c) is quantum because the negativity and positivity are not preserved; while, propagation from \ref{Fig_MoresePotentialWignerFunctions}(a) to \ref{Fig_MoresePotentialWignerFunctions}(b) cannot be conclusively characterized since the negativity and positivity are conserved.
-However, according to the mandatory quantum computation criterion, the transition from \ref{Fig_MoresePotentialWignerFunctions}(a) to \ref{Fig_MoresePotentialWignerFunctions}(b) can be efficiently realized by classical computations.